Most Beautiful Places to Visit Around the World

 - Location Map

-I took an easy day trip by train from Venice (about 1 hour), and from the moment I arrived, the relaxed, small-town Bassano del Grappa atmosphere made me want to slow down and savor everything.
+I took an easy, affordable day trip by train from Venice (about 1 hour), and from the moment I arrived, the relaxed, small-town atmosphere made me want to slow down and savor everything.
 I strolled across the historic wooden bridge designed by Palladio, watched locals enjoying aperitivo by the river, explored artisan shops selling ceramics and handmade leather goods, went on a tour (12 Euro) of the town’s famous grappa at a centuries-old Distilleria Nardini (founded in 1779, Italy's first distillery!).

 5. Glenorchy, New Zealand

-This tiny outpost is located in a remote and enchanting corner of New Zealand which absolutely floored me on my first trip there, framed by jagged peaks, shimmering glacial waters, and that wild, untouched energy that makes you feel like you’ve slipped into Middle-earth itself.
+I loved the jagged peaks, shimmering glacial waters (yes, we swam int he lake - it was cold but fantastic!), and that wild, untouched energy that makes you feel like you’ve slipped into Middle-earth itself.
 In fact, many scenes from the The Lord of the Rings epic trilogy were filmed in Glenorchy so if you are a fan, you will find the scenery incredibly familiar!

-We drove just 45 minutes north after landing in Queenstown, along the winding road that hugs Lake Wakatipu, every turn revealing new alpine drama, until I reached the little frontier town of Glenorchy where we stayed in an Aribnb for two weeks.
+We drove just 45 minutes north after landing in Queenstown, along the winding road that hugs Lake Wakatipu, every turn revealing new alpine drama, until I reached the little frontier town of Glenorchy where we stayed in an Airbnb for two care-free weeks.

 - Elevation: 1,004 feet (306 meters) above sea level.